Beam-and-Spyrosoft/rtest/rtest/doc/Tutorials/Subscription.md

 In this tutorial we will write a simple test suite that verifies that a ROS 2 Node implementation that is using a Subscription works as expected.

+``rtest`` allows white-box access to subscriptions via ``findSubscription`` API, enabling isolated and deterministic tests without requiring ROS 2 executors or spinning threads.
+This means all messages are delivered immediately, with no latency, when the test code calls the `rtest` API.

+In this example, we shall
+- Desmonstrate a simple subscriber to ``/test_topic`` using the default ``SensorDataQoS`` profile.
+- Use the ``rtest`` subscription framework to inject messages directly into the subscriber without passing through the ROS middleware.
+- Verify that the callback executed as expected by inspecting the member variable ``lastMsg_``.

 ## Prerequisites